 We use Google Analytics as a web analysis service to analyze usage behavior on our website.

 Google Analytics uses "cookies", to help the website analyze how users use the site.
 The legal basis for the use of Google Analytics is Art.
-6 para.
-1 letter a GDPR .
+6 (1) (a) GDPR, namely your consent.
 The data sent by us and linked to cookies, user IDs (e.g. user ID) or advertising IDs are automatically deleted after 14 months.
 The deletion of data whose retention period has been reached takes place automatically once a month.
+Please note, that you have the right to revoke your consent at any time for the future.
+However, the lawfulness of any processing activities up to the point of revocation will remain unaffected.

 For more information about terms of service and privacy, visit https://www.google.com/analytics/terms/en.html.